 Where can I find out more about the programs, and when do they take place?

 - Sprinternships run for three weeks in May.
-Read about the experience on the Sprinternships page.

 How does Break Through Tech Chicago help with career development?

 We are planning a slate of career readiness programming that will provide students with targeted help at a range of stages.
 Some workshops are geared for students who have not yet held their first tech internship and are just starting out.
 Other workshops are for students who are nearing the end of their time in college and are ready to look for full-time positions.
-We also have a LinkedIn group and an email listserv that we use to communicate opportunities we receive from companies and organizations that are looking to diversify their workplaces by hiring more female and nonbinary staff members.
+For our members, we also have a LinkedIn group and an email listserv that we use to communicate opportunities we receive from companies and organizations that are looking to diversify their workplaces by hiring more female and nonbinary staff members.

 I completed a Break Through Tech Chicago program and am not sure what comes next.
 What should I do?